mlionl/Laboratory-Orange-Detection/README.md

 ## *Data*

-Images were taken by a drone, because time limitations I only labeled 13 images using Labelme Tool.
-I labeled fruits of the tree one by one using rectangular mode.
+Images were taken by a drone, due to time and resources limitations I only labeled 13 images using Labelme Tool.
+I labeled each fruits of the trees one by one using rectangular mode.
+So at the end, I got 13 json files that represent the coordenates of each fruits.

 *Some examples of the data:*

 <p float="left">
   <img src="https://user-images.githubusercontent.com/102746511/185049214-bc091664-866f-473a-8054-b515afe555fc.JPG" width="240" />